JRMurr/JRMurr.github.io/data/blog/exposing-a-rust-library-to-node-with-napirs.md

 }
 ```

-A generated test file which uses the node addon looks like
+A generated test file that uses the node addon looks like

 ```javascript:__test__/index.spec.mjs
 import test from 'ava'